doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - **hardDelete** - A boolean to enable or disable hard delete after soft delete has already been done.
 NOTE: Set to true by default.

+- **nonDeletedColumnValue** - The value that is seen as not deleted, default: null

 **Note:** that SoftDeleteable interface is not necessary, except in cases where you need to identify entity as being SoftDeleteable.
 The metadata is loaded only once then cache is activated.